CISpaces/webservices/Endpoints.md

  Handles the login request.
 Checks username and password

+@param userData JSON String of form {"username":"Test user","password":"password"}

+@return a response indicating whether the user has been validated

+- VC/rest/user/add

+Add a user with the supplied properties

+@param userData JSON String of form {"username":"Test user","password":"password","affiliation":"None"}

 - VC/rest/new

   Makes a new graph request

+  @param graph a json containing the basic information for a new graph

+  @return a response indicating whether the graph has been inserted into the database

 - VC/rest/save

  Saves the current graph on workbox

+ @param graphInfo a json containing the graph id, the creator of the analysis' id and the title of the analysis

+ @return a response indicating whether the analysis has been saved

 - VC/rest/edge/{edgeid}: